Who is a Live Sound Engineer?

 - Invention of the microphone

-- Development of vacuum tube amplifiers
+- Development of the vacuum tube amplifier

-- Introduction of mixing consoles and effects units
+- Introduction of the mixing console

-- Advent of digital technology
+- Advent of digital audio technology

 Highlights